-It took me six years and five attempts at my driving test to lean to drive.
-In fact humiliation of all humiliation my baby brother passed before I did, about a month after his seventeenth birthday.
+It took me six years and five attempts at my driving test to learn to drive.
+In fact humiliation of all humiliation, my baby brother passed before I did, about a month after his seventeenth birthday.
 I wasn’t exactly what you would call a natural!

 This is a re-blog post originally posted by funASDteacher and published with kind permission.

 The original post can be found here.